thirdweb-dev/typescript-sdk/docs/sdk.erc1155signatureminting.generatebatch.md

 ## Erc1155SignatureMinting.generateBatch() method

-Genrate a batch of signatures that can be used to mint many dynamic NFTs.
+Generate a batch of signatures that can be used to mint many new NFTs dynamically.

 <b>Signature:</b>